bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 The above case acts as a fall-back in case non of the more specifically typed ones matches the value.
 Naturally all present cases must be mutual exclusive.
-A dispatch can also chose to use optional type variant for the fall back case (even though it does not occur in the other cases):
+Alternatively a optional type variant could be used for the fall-back case (even though the optional variant does not occur in the other cases):

 		fn code-point :: Byte[*] -> Int? = ()